You can install via npm:

 Confirm dialogs require a callback function.

-The simplest method of using the confirm()
+The simplest method of using the confirm() dialog requires the text of the

 message you wish to show and a callback to handle the user's selection.
 The

-callback function is passed a value of true
+callback function is passed a value of true or false, depending on which

 button the user pressed.